Skoda 1.0 TSI: The Longevity Blueprint

 The "Hot Shutdown" Rule

-4. Daily Driving Habits
+4. High-Performance Habits

-- Fuel Quality: Use 95 RON (like XP95) to prevent low-speed pre-ignition (LSPI) and knocking.
+- Fuel Quality: Use 95 RON (XP95) to prevent low-speed pre-ignition (LSPI).